 He has been the recipient of several research and teaching honors including being named the Giles W. and Elise G. Mead Fellow at the Huntington Library, a Gilder Lehrman Fellow at the New York Historical Society, the Scholar-in-Residence at Shepherd College's Civil War Center, and the Frank Klement Lecturer at Marquette University.
 He spent the year (1995-1996) as a Fulbright Scholar in Germany teaching at Martin Luther University as well as at the American History Institute in Wittenberg, Germany.
 He has presented papers and lectured widely in the United States and in Germany, and is a member of the Organization of American Historians Distinguished Lecturers' Program, and the Smithsonian Associates Program at the Smithsonian Institution in Washington, D.C.
-He has held several elective and appointive offices in the Society of Civil War Historians, having served as the Executive Treasurer since 1992, and also currently serves as the Book Review Editor for the SCWH Newsletter.
+He has also appeared on C-span's 'Lectures in American History," series.
+In addition, he has held several elective and appointive offices in the Southern Historical Association and Society of Civil War Historians, having served as the Executive Treasurer since 1992, and also currently serves as the Book Review Editor for the SCWH Newsletter.
 Additionally, he serves on the Advisory Board for the Abraham Lincoln Prize and the George Tyler Moore Center for the Study of the Civil War, as well as several academic press boards.

 A native of the Lower Shenandoah Valley, Steve grew up near Harpers Ferry, West Virginia.
 He received his Ph.D. in American History from Florida State University in 1989.
 He spent a year teaching at Florida State university before joining the faculty at Florida Atlantic University in 1990.
 In his time at FAU he has served as the Director of Graduate Programs (1997-2002), and as Department Chair (2002-2007).
 He is currently the Director of the Department's Symposia Series.